 - Location to file this Type of Lawsuit?

 - How does the Defendant get Notified?

-- What will Occur at the Trial?
+- What will occur at the Trial?

 What is Small Claims Court?

 The small claim resolves civil disputes with small amounts of money.
 The amount for injury claims depends on liability insurance.
-If insurance exists with a defense duty, it is $7500 or smaller.
+If insurance exists with a defense duty, it is $7500 or less.
 And this excludes court costs, interest, and attorneys fees.

 If no insurance with a duty to defend, the max amount is $10000 for car accidents.
 And this is how small civil disputes resolve.
-But again, this involves a small amount of money.
+But again, this involves a small sum of money.
 And it gets heard in the county court, civil division.